 North Hertfordshire District Council is normally comprised of 49 elected Councillors from 24 wards within the District.
 Councillors are elected by the community to represent the interests of local people, to ensure the Council fulfils its duties and takes collective decisions which form the policy of the Council.

 Due to the COVID-19 pandemic elections scheduled to take place on 7 May 2020 were cancelled by the government.
 These elections will now take place on 6 May 2021.
 The same legislation determined that there would be no election for vacancies until 6 May 2021.

 Following resignations there are currently two vacancies; therefore, until the next election, NHDC will comprise of 47 Councillors from 24 wards within the district.

 The Council's Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable.

-The Council has identified the following three priorities for 2016-21 onwards:
+The Council has identified the following five priorities for 2020-25 onwards:

 The Council is organised into six Service Directorates, each of which deliver a range of services.
 The directorates are: